karrot-dev/yunity.org/user/pages/01.heartbeat/2016-10-16/item.md

 #### Challenges/help needed

-many things - are you knowledgeable about PHP?
+Many things - are you knowledgeable about PHP?
 Then you are more welcome to join us!

-* * *

 ### Design Team.